Year 3

 Daily Routines

 Please come into school via the KS2 door and store your bag in your locker.
-Bring your water and healthy snack for break time (and your packed lunch) and put them on the Year 3 hydration station trolley.
-Make sure you have also brought your reading book and homework diary and put them into your house box inside the classroom door.
+Bring your water and healthy snack for break time (and your packed lunch) and put them on the Year 3 hydration station trolley by the classroom door.
+Make sure you have also brought in your reading book and homework diary and put them into your drawer by the classroom door.

 When you come in to the classroom, there will be an activity ready for you.
 At the end of the day, we will come out to the KS2 playground ready to go home.